spacedriveapp/spacedrive/docs/architecture/DistributedDataSync.md

 ## Data Types
-Data is divided into two kinds, Shared and Owned.
+Data is divided into several kinds, Shared, Relational and Owned.
-- **Shared data** - can be created and modified by any client.
+- **Shared data** - Can be created and modified by any client.
+Has a UUID.

-- **Owned data** - can only be modified by the client that created it.
+  *Sync Method:* `Operational transforms`*

-Shared resources could be, `tags`, `comments`, `albums`, `jobs`, `tags_on_files`.
+  > Shared resources could be,`files`, `tags`, `comments`, `albums`, `jobs`, `labels`.
 Since these can be created, updated or deleted by any client at any time.
+This data type uses operational transforms to handle changes at a property level.

+- **Relational data** - Can be created and modified by any client.
+Links two UUIDs by local IDs.

+  *Sync Method:* `Last write wins`

+  > Any many-to-many tables do not store UUIDs, we have to handle this data specifically.
+Querying for the resources local IDs before creating or deleting the relation.

+- **Owned data** - Can only be modified by the client that created it.
+Has a UUID.

+  *Sync Method:* `Owner priority`

-Owned resources would be `file_paths` & `media_data`, since a client is the single source of truth for this data.
+  > Owned resources would be `file_paths` & `media_data`, since a client is the single source of truth for this data.
+This means we can perform conflict free synchronization.

-> Note: Not all data falls under these two categories, some might be derived from shared/owned data, and/or not synchronized at all.

-The `files` dataset (unique records of files based on content addressable storage) is derived on each client from `file_paths`.
-This data is generated post-sync for the purposes of local relations for shared state to optimize data queries.
+- **Offline data** - Not synchronized at all.

+  > For example `logs` `pending_operations` `_migrations`.
+These are static and not part of this system.

+**Shared data doesn't always use this method, in some cases we can create shared resources in bulk, where conflicts are handled by simply merging.
+More on that in [Synchronization Strategy]()*.

 ## Client Pool
-The client pool maintains record of all clients in the network.
+The client pool maintains record of all clients in your network.

-An exact replica of the Client Pool is synchronized on each client.
+An exact replica of the client pool is synchronized on each client.
 When a given client has a state change, it will notify every other client in the pool via the `connection`  struct.

 The `ClientConnection` is maintained in memory and is established on startup.